NSP

 "it has brought clarity to a lot of concepts which I was aware of and strategies and methods which I already use but added an awareness of a much greater level of order and structure and provided me with direction on how to develop them further "

-Due to COVID 19 the course is not running in 2020, but it can also be bespoke designed and delivered in-house direct to your project teams.
+Although this course is no longer running it can be bespoke designed and delivered in-house direct to your project teams.
 Get in touch for more details.